Education

 Biography

-Madeline (Maddy) Ong is an assistant professor in the Department of Management for Texas A&M’s Mays Business School.
-Prior to joining Mays, she was on the faculty at the Hong Kong University of Science and Technology and Singapore Management University.
-She was also a visiting scholar at INSEAD Business School.
+Madeline (Maddy) Ong is an assistant professor in the Department of Management at Texas A&M’s Mays Business School.
+Prior to joining Mays, she was on the faculty at the Hong Kong University of Science and Technology and Singapore Management University, and was a visiting scholar at INSEAD.
 She earned her Ph.D. in business administration from the University of Michigan.

 Over her career, she has taught a wide range of undergraduate and master’s management courses at Texas A&M and other institutions around the world.
-She has received multiple teaching honors, most recently the 2025-2026 Montague Center for Teaching Excellence Scholar Award.
+She has received multiple teaching honors, most recently the 2025–2026 Montague Center for Teaching Excellence Scholar Award, a university-level recognition for excellence in teaching.

 Research Publications